Norway mass killer charged with terrorism

 A two-person psychiatric team has concluded Breivik was psychotic at the time of the attacks, and thus ineligible for prison.
 A second mental examination is under way, with a new report due six days before the April 16 start of the trial.

-Breivik's lead attorney, Geir Lippestad, said the potential for conflicting psychiatric findings complicates the defence.
+Breivik's lead attorney, Geir Lippestad, said the potential for conflicting psychiatric findings complicates the defense.

-"We will have to prepare two lines (of defence) - both for sanity and insanity," he told broadcaster TV2 on Wednesday.
+"We will have to prepare two lines (of defense) - both for sanity and insanity," he told broadcaster TV2 on Wednesday.

 Under Norwegian law the trial will proceed without regard to Breivik's diagnosis until it is time for sentencing.
 If the judges agree he was psychotic during the attacks he can only be sentenced to psychiatric treatment, with periodic reviews.